Last updated: May 26, 2026

-I’m a licensed Louisiana racehorse owner (#67012) with over 30 years watching and betting races at Fair Grounds, Evangeline Downs, Delta Downs, and Louisiana Downs.
-I’ve read thousands of past performance lines — for my own horses and for races I was trying to beat.
-This guide walks through how to actually read the form: what each section means, which numbers matter most, what the form hides, and how to go from a printed sheet to a betting decision in about ten minutes.
+About this guide: Written by Miles Henry, licensed Louisiana racehorse owner (#67012) with 30 years reading past performances at Fair Grounds, Evangeline Downs, Delta Downs, and Louisiana Downs.
+I’ve read the form on thousands of races — for my own horses and for races I was trying to beat.
+This guide walks through what each section means, which numbers matter most, what the form hides, and how to go from a printed sheet to a betting decision in about ten minutes.

 Table of Contents